 These two options are similar yet differ on a certain number of points.
 It is important to know what these differences are before deciding on what path to go down.

-To find out more, MedLégal’s specialized lawyers explain how to put a person under tutorship and curatorship in Canada.
+To find out more, MedLégal’s human rights lawyers explain how to put a person under tutorship and curatorship in Canada.

 Tutorship in Canada